-486 We will examine the in-situ plasma conditions measured by ELS at the location of MEX within time intervals (+/- 30 seconds, +/- 1 minute and +/- 2 minutes), around the times that 487 MARSIS detects the apex of the hyperbola traces.
-We return one more time to the case study of 488 489 Figure 3 during orbit 4198, to present the method.
-Figure 3c shows the electron energy time 490 spectrogram from ELS.
-These time intervals are delimited by vertical dashed lines in Figure 3c: +/- 30 seconds (black), +/- 1 minute (blue) and +/- 2 minutes (red).
-At first, the spacecraft was in 491 the magnetosheath, recognized by high fluxes of electrons of energies above 40 eV.
-At 492 ~04:07:00 UT, the decrease in the shocked solar wind flux corresponds to the crossing of the 493 494 induced magnetosphere boundary.
-The crossing of the photoelectron boundary at ~04:07:30 UT marks the entry into the ionosphere, identified by low fluxes of electrons above 60 eV and by the 495 intense CO2 photoelectron peaks at ~20-30 eV [e.g. Frahm et al., 2006a].
-We call "boundary 496 layer" the region between the induced magnetosphere boundary and the photoelectron boundary.
-497 We already see a variety of situations for the hyperbolas on orbit 4198: the apexes at 04:05:00 498 UT, 04:07:30 UT and 04:10:30 UT, for which MEX is respectively located in the 499 magnetosheath, at the induced magnetosphere boundary, and in the ionosphere.
-500 for the orbits corresponding to this selection of oblique echoes comprises 55115 ionograms.
-We 504 505 look for two spectral features during the time intervals around the apex times and we define two associated indices to classify the density structures.
-One feature is the presence (absence) of 506 507 ionospheric photoelectron peaks, corresponding to the photoelectron peak index PP = 1 (PP = 0).
-The other feature is the presence (absence) of solar wind type distributions, corresponding to the 508 solar wind index SW = 1 (SW = 0).
-There are three categories possible: ionosphere only (PP = 1509 and SW = 0), solar wind only (PP = 0 and SW = 1) or both present (PP = 1 and SW = 1).
-By 510 doing this classification, we will determine which category of plasma conditions is most 511 512 common at the position of MEX at the times it flies over the reflection regions, and thus test the hypothesis that atmospheric heating from solar wind precipitation is necessary to generate the 513 514 density structures.
+We will examine the in situ plasma conditions measured by ELS at the location of MEX within time intervals $(\pm 30 \text{ s}, \pm 1 \text{ min}, \text{ and } \pm 2 \text{ min})$, around the times that MARSIS detects the apex of the hyperbola traces.
+We return one more time to the case study of Figure 3 during orbit 4198, to present the method.
+Figure 3c shows the electron energy time spectrogram from ELS.
+These time intervals are delimited by vertical dashed lines in Figure 3c: ±30 s (black), ±1 min (blue), and ±2 min (red).
+At first, the spacecraft was in the magnetosheath, recognized by high fluxes of electrons of energies above 40 eV.
+At ~04:07:00 UT, the decrease in the shocked solar wind flux corresponds to the crossing of the induced magnetosphere boundary.
+The crossing of the photoelectron boundary at ~04:07:30 UT marks the entry into the ionosphere, identified by low fluxes of electrons above 60 eV and by the intense CO2 photoelectron peaks at ~20-30 eV [e.g., Frahm et al., 2006a].
+We call "boundary layer" the region between the induced magnetosphere boundary and the photoelectron boundary.
+We already see a variety of situations for the hyperbolas on orbit 4198: the apexes at 04:05:00 UT, 04:07:30 UT, and 04:10:30 UT, for which MEX is respectively located in the magnetosheath, at the induced magnetosphere boundary, and in the ionosphere.

+We return to the list of 1066 hyperbolas whose apexes are at the same level or above the surrounding ionosphere trace, and we find 761 hyperbolas for which ELS data were available in the proper instrumental mode within the time intervals requested.
+The MARSIS data coverage for the orbits corresponding to this selection of oblique echoes comprises 55,115 ionograms.
+We look for two spectral features during the time intervals around the apex times, and we define two associated indices to classify the density structures.
+One feature is the presence (absence) of ionospheric photoelectron peaks, corresponding to the photoelectron peak index PP = 1 (PP = 0).
+The other feature is the presence (absence) of solar wind-type distributions, corresponding to the solar wind index SW = 1 (SW = 0).
+There are three categories possible: ionosphere only (PP = 1 and SW = 0), solar wind only (PP = 0 and SW = 1), or both present (PP = 1 and SW = 1).
+By doing this classification, we will determine which category of plasma conditions is most common at the position of MEX at the times it flies over the reflection regions and thus test the hypothesis that atmospheric heating from solar wind precipitation is necessary to generate the density structures.